pawelkolenda/pso-algorithms-comparison/README.md

 - Schwefel Function
 - Zakharov Function

-The project includes visualization capabilities to compare the performance of different algorithms and functions.
+The project includes comprehensive visualization and analysis capabilities to compare the performance of different coefficient configurations across various algorithms and functions.

 ## Technologies Used